Focus on the Family

 Click to preview the dynamic new video-based program created by youth and parenting experts from Focus on the Family.

-Mid-Grade and High School homeschool curriculum options
+Mid-Grade and High School Homeschool Curriculum options

-As your child ages you may want to keep the fire burning bright for the Lord with family devotions.
-Families can enjoy going through That the World May Know series with teacher and historian, Ray Vander Laan.
-He unpacks each Bible lesson in the historical, geographical and cultural context.
-Likewise, this is also a time to help tweens and teens understand their faith and ways to live out their faith.
+This is also a time to help tweens and teens understand their faith and ways to live out their faith.
 A challenging video series on Christian Worldview is The Truth Project.
 It can challenge everyone in the family to think about what they “really believe.”

 Current Events

 The events happening today are shaping our children’s futures.
-To know more about current events without having to wade through a bunch of garbage, check out the newly created Daily Citizen for trusted commentary on current events.
+To know more about current events without having to wade through a bunch of garbage, check out the Daily Citizen for trusted commentary on current events.

 Reading

-Teen girls will enjoy reading, Brio magazine, during their down time or even as part of their curriculum.
 Encourage your girls to pick out a concept they can share with the family or a younger sibling.
 I know I enjoyed reading and discussing Brio with my daughter too.
-Furthermore, there are several fiction books to choose from for both teen boys and girls.

-Media discernment
+Media Discernment

 Even if you have a strict policy on TV and other media, it might be a good idea to start introducing concepts in a way that offers guidance for when they are out of the house.
-Plugged In can be a safe place to find movies that meet your standards.
-In addition, the free download, “Movie Nights” has discussion questions the family can go through.
-Furthermore, the blog posts offer another place for family discussion.
-Perhaps assign an older teen to read through the week and bring a topic to the table for discussion?
-Why do they agree or disagree?

 Dad and Mom